gavinmcfarland/wisp/README.md

 # Wisp

-A lightweight templating language for HTML.
+Wisp is a lightweight templating language that outputs a string without requiring a bundler.

 > [!NOTE]
 > This is a work in progress and very experimental.